miguelfrndzdeusto/IoTProjectGroup08/README.md

 # IoTProjectGroup08
 Repository for our IoT Project (Group 8).
+Please find below all the required information for the installation process.

 ## Requirements and Installation